enketo/enketo-dristhi/README.md

 enketo-dristhi
 ==============

-Customized enketo-core to be used in hybrid Android app called Dristhi
+Extended https://github.com/MartijnR/enketo-core to be used in hybrid Android app called Dristhi.

 Use `grunt` to build.